Yrwein/muxig/README.md

 sudo make install # uninstall for reverting
 ```

-## Own muxig commands
+## Custom muxig commands

 Just create ~/.muxig.rb - it will be loaded with each muxig run.
-Conf file has plain ruby syntax with possibility to add own commands:
+Conf file has plain ruby syntax with possibility to add custom commands:

     windows['git-cui'] = split :horizontal do
       pane